 Meeting or Matching a Listed Condition

+You may be wondering what conditions qualify for disability?
 Listed conditions include physical, intellectual, and psychological impairments.
 Regardless of which type of disability you have, there are standard processes the SSA uses in reviewing applications.
 They first compare your medical records to disability listings, attempting to determine if your condition meets the outlined criteria for one of the many qualifying conditions for SSDI.

 Approval Through an RFC

-If you cannot meet or closely match a listing, you can still be approved for benefits through a “residual functional capacity” or RFC evaluation.
+If you cannot meet or closely match a listing, you can still be approved for Social Security disability through a “residual functional capacity” or RFC evaluation.
 During an RFC, the SSA looks at looks at your physical and mental limitations to determine if they prevent you from working.
 If this evaluation shows you cannot work in any job, then you will be approved despite not meeting or matching one of the qualifying conditions for SSDI.

 Applying for Social Security Disability Benefits